jessepinkman9900/code-snippets/k8s-rancher/README.md

 - while running tf destroy in cluster dir it only deletes the rancher cluster registration & not the cluster
   - clusters get deleted when the vpc is deleted, i.e tf destroy in network dir
 - track terraform operations on AWS CloudTrail
+- track all resources in region - AWS Resource Groups

 # AWS Resources
 - network